“Dystrophic” breast calcifications

 Other possible causes of dystrophic calcification in breast tissue

-Benign dystrophic breast calcifications may also be caused by paraffin or silicon injections from breast augmentation procedures, or may occur with dermatomyositis or as a secondary effect of hyperparathyroidism.
+Benign dystrophic breast calcifications may also be caused by paraffin or silicone injections from breast augmentation procedures, or may occur with dermatomyositis or as a secondary effect of hyperparathyroidism.

 - Meier-Meitinger M, Adamietz B, Schulz-Wendtland R. Ehlers-Danlos syndrome and bilateral, dystrophic breast calcifications.
 Radiologe.
 2009 Sep;49(9):868-71.